covertbert/cats-api-graphql/README.md

 ## Unit & integration tests

 Because the integration tests rely on a database you need to first run Docker with `npm run db`.
-You can then run `npm run test` from the root of the repo.
+You can then run `npm run test` from the root of the repo once the db has spun up.

 ## CI Pipeline

-There are multiple CI pipelines that run in GitHub Actions:
+There are 2 CI pipelines that run in GitHub Actions:

 - Branch pipeline: Runs unit and integration tests, preventing PRs being merged without passing checks
 - Master pipeline: Runs unit and integration tests again but then deploys if they are successful